AA/PPS 02.01.10 - Academic Programs: Additions, Changes, and Deletions

 college curriculum committee;

-Dean of The Graduate College (if applicable);
+dean of The Graduate College (if applicable for graduate programs);

-Associate Vice President for Academic Affairs;
+associate vice president for Academic Affairs;

 University Curriculum Committee;